cadebrown/CARVE/docs/syscalls.md

 NOTE: Like other I/O, this is somewhat buggy with Emscripten.
 For best results, enter the text before you run the program

+# WRITE SYSCALLS

+NOTE: Output syscalls are more stable than input syscalls, but you may have to manually flush the buffer by printing the newline character.

 ## writechar (`20`)